suphawadeeth/data-engineering-zoomcamp/cohorts/2023/week_1_docker_sql/my_homework.md

 Once installed, you **need to start docker engine** before working on building your application
 - by click on a Docker app
-- when you see the Docker icon appear on the status bar, that means you're eady to go
+- when you see the Docker icon appear on the status bar, that means you're ready to go

 Now on your terminal run ```docker --version``` to check your docker version.

 Or you can also check if you're connected to Docker hub by typing ```docker run hello-world``` and it will execute this hello-world image on your computer.
 If your terminal shows something else, you're probably not connected to Docker hub.

 !!
-But first **make sure that you launch the Docker app and wait 'til the icon shows up on your status bar**`
+But first **make sure that you launch the Docker app and wait for the icon to show up on your status bar**`

 ## Docker Tags
 ```docker --help```